wp-plugins/digitalkomix/readme.txt

 1. This is how the overlying grid appears on the frame.
 2. Choose top-left and bottom-right corner of the balloon.
 3. This is how the balloon appears once the text is added.
 4. Shortcode Builder settings page.
-On top actual display, below preview of the comic frame and the grid.
+On top actual shortcode, below preview of the comic frame and the grid.
 5. Shortcode Builder settings page.
 Image info, grid size and text setting fields.

 == Changelog ==

+= 1.3.1 =
+* Internationalization with Italian translation.

 = 1.3 =
 * Shortcode Builder settings page added to automatically generate shortcode to be cut and pasted in the post or page.